6du-host/umbrella/documentation.md

 ## .children()

-Get the direct children of all of the nodes with an optional filter
+Get the direct children of all of the _ with an optional filter

 ```js
 .children(filter);